-At 60 days into the lifespan a version is "disabled".
-"Disabled" means that the version is removed from the Azure classic portal.
-It also can no longer be set from the CSCFG configuration file.
-Existing deployments are left running, but new deployments and code and configuration updates to existing deployments will not be allowed.
+At 60 days into the lifespan, a version is "disabled".
+"Disabled" means that the version is removed from the portal.
+The version can no longer be set from the CSCFG configuration file.
+Existing deployments are left running.
+But new deployments and code and configuration updates to existing deployments will not be allowed.

 These periods may be made longer at Microsoft's discretion to ease customer transitions.
 Any changes will be communicated on the Azure Guest OS Releases and SDK Compatibility Matrix.

 - Family retirement

 Microsoft will use blog posts and portal notification.
 Customers who are still using a retired Guest OS family will be notified through direct communication (email, portal messages, phone call) to assigned service administrators.
 All changes will be posted to this page and the RSS feed listed at the beginning of this page.